Harrison College of Pharmacy

 Fax: 334-844-8307

-In the area of pharmacy-based immunization services, my work has spanned from adoption to sustainability to abandonment of immunization services.
-Currently, I partner with the National Community Pharmacists Association (NCPA) through the contract from the Centers for Disease Control and Prevention (CDC) to enhance the implementation of immunization standards among community pharmacies.
-I also continue working with an industrial partner to advance pharmacists’ role in immunization services.
+In the area of pharmacy-based immunization services, Dr. Westrick's work has spanned from adoption to sustainability to abandonment of immunization services.
+Currently, she partners with the National Community Pharmacists Association (NCPA) through a contract from the Centers for Disease Control and Prevention (CDC) to enhance the implementation of immunization standards among community pharmacies.

-Another area of research is to increase access to care among Medicare beneficiaries with limited income.
-Since 2013, I have partnered with Alabama's State Health Insurance Assistance Program to implement a Medicare outreach program by offering student-facilitated enrollment events for Medicare beneficiaries.
-Over 500 students have participated in this program over the years.
-Further, through funding from Alabama Department of Senior Services, I am leading a program to increase the number of Medicare beneficiaries who enroll in low-income subsidy programs by creating a referral network between community pharmacies and state-wide Aging and Disability Resource Centers.
+Another area of her research is to increase access to care among Medicare beneficiaries with limited income.
+Since 2013, Dr. Westrick has partnered with Alabama's State Health Insurance Assistance Program to implement a Medicare outreach program by offering student-facilitated enrollment events for Medicare beneficiaries.
+Further, through funding from the Alabama Department of Senior Services, she is leading two programs.
+The first is to increase the number of Medicare beneficiaries who enroll in low-income subsidy programs by creating a referral network between community pharmacies and state-wide Aging and Disability Resource Centers.
+The second is to prevent Medicare fraud.

 Source: Alabama Department of Senior Services